dbohdan/recur/README.md

 # recur

 This command-line tool runs a single command repeatedly until it succeeds or allowed attempts run out.
 It implements optional [exponential backoff](https://en.wikipedia.org/wiki/Exponential_backoff) with configurable [jitter](https://en.wikipedia.org/wiki/Thundering_herd_problem#Mitigation).
+It lets you define the success condition.

 It was inspired by [retry-cli](https://github.com/tirsen/retry-cli).
-I wanted to have something like it, but as a single-file script without the Node.js dependency.
+I wanted to have something like it, but without the Node.js dependency.
+There are other projects like it.
+A list of alternatives is included at the end of this document.

 ## Requirements